deepakmahakale/kamal_wiki/_posts/2024-10-07-deploying-rails-application-with-kamal-and-mysql.md

 ---
 layout: single
-title: Deploying Rails application with Kamal and MySQL
+title: Deploying Rails application with Kamal and MySQL - Complete Guide.
 description: &description >
-  This article explains how to deploy a Rails application with Kamal and MySQL.
+  Ready to deploy your Rails app using Kamal and MySQL?
+  This detailed guide covers everything from Gemfile updates to database configuration and deployment commands.
+  Get started with confidence - follow along!
 excerpt: *description
 date: 2024-08-12
 categories: